jina-ai/inference-client/README.md

 ## Getting Started

-Before using Inference Client, please create an inference on [Jina AI Cloud](https://cloud.jina.ai/user/inference).
+Before using the Inference-Client, please create an inference on [Jina AI Cloud](https://cloud.jina.ai/user/inference).

-After the inference is created and the status is "Serving", you can use Inference Client to connect to it.
+After the inference is created and the status is "Serving", you can use the Inference-Client to connect to it.
 This could take a few minutes, depending on the model you selected.

 ### Client Initialization